nomad-coe/greenX/docs/gx_ac.md

 <div style="display:flex; justify-content: center; align-items: center; padding-bottom: 20px; padding-top: 20px">
   <img src="./img/Analyticcontinuation_main.svg" width="700">
 </div>

-Analytic continuation is a common challenge in theoretical chemistry when you have a complex analytic function $f(z)$ defined in one domain but need it in another.
-This issue can be addressed using Padé approximants, which are fitted to the function in one domain (such as the imaginary axis) and then evaluated in a different domain (such as the real axis).
-These Padé approximants are rational functions of the form
+Analytic continuation (AC) is a popular mathematical technique used to extend the domain of a complex analytic function $f(z)$ beyond its original region of definition.
+For example, in many applications, a function initially defined on the imaginary axis can be analytically continued to the real axis.
+Such a continuation can be performed using methods like Padé approximants, which are fitted to the function in one domain (such as the imaginary axis) and then evaluated in another domain (such as the real axis).These Padé approximants are rational functions of the form
 ```math
  f(z) \approx T_{M}(z) = \frac{A_0 + A_1z + \cdots + A_pz^p + \cdots + A_{\frac{M-1}{2}}z^{\frac{M-1}{2}}}{1 + B_1z + \cdots + B_pz^p + \cdots + B_{\frac{M}{2}}z^{\frac{M}{2}}}.
  ```